 Master's degrees are awarded in business administration, clinical counseling, education, leadership, nursing, occupational therapy, and social work.
-Alvernia offers a seven-year Doctor of Physical Therapy (DPT) program, as well as Doctor of Philosophy in Leadership and Doctor of Nursing Practice (DNP) programs.
+Alvernia offers a seven-year Doctor of Physical Therapy (DPT) program, as well as Doctor of Philosophy in Leadership program.

 Alvernia University ranks in the top 100 among 2021 Best Regional Universities in the North by U.S. News & World Report, and we're recognized as a College of Distinction for our commitment to engaged, experiential education.

 Alvernia has a longstanding commitment to helping students develop their innate talents, discover their passions and lead successful lives with deep meaning and purpose.
 Through experiential learning, students graduate well prepared for success in the workplace.

 The Alvernia Advantage results in a superior track record of career placements and quality graduate school opportunities.
 95% of our students are employed or enrolled in graduate programs within six months of graduation.